Agaves & Arids

 Phyllostachys aureosulcata 'Spectabilis' the Golden Crookstem Bamboo is one of the first bamboos to shoot in the spring.
 Expect brilliant gold canes flushed pink in summer with vertical green stripes.
 Should reach 4 to 5 metres in height when planted...

 Phyllostachys nigra or the Black Bamboo has to be the most popular and best known of all bamboos.
-The jet black canes reach around 4 or 5 metres in height and are covered in masses of lush green dainty leaves.
-The best situation for the black bamboo ...
+The shiny jet black canes reach can reach to 4 or 5 metres in height and are covered in masses of lush green dainty leaves.
+The black bamboo is probably...

 Golden Variegated Bamboo